moxystudio/babel-preset/README.md

 #### `dynamicImport` option

-Dynamic imports are supported but are dependent on the `modules` option.
-More specifically, the [syntax-dynamic-import](https://www.npmjs.com/package/@babel/plugin-syntax-dynamic-import) and [dynamic-import-node](https://www.npmjs.com/package/babel-plugin-transform-dynamic-import) when the `modules` option is set to `false` and `commonjs` respectively.
+Dynamic imports support are enabled by default but are dependent on the `modules` option.
+More specifically, the [`syntax-dynamic-import`](https://www.npmjs.com/package/@babel/plugin-syntax-dynamic-import) and [`dynamic-import-node`](https://www.npmjs.com/package/babel-plugin-transform-dynamic-import) when the `modules` option is set to `false` and `commonjs` respectively.

 For other `modules` types, such as `amd`, you must find and include a plugin yourself.
 Also, you may disable the `dynamicImport` option by setting it to `false` in case you want to disable the feature completely or if you want to choose another plugin.